Basics

 Intensive time and resource requirements

 Conducting latent content analysis is also time-consuming and resource-intensive.
 The process requires a deep engagement with the text and a thorough understanding of the context and theoretical framework.
 Researchers must read and reread the data, often multiple times, to identify and interpret the latent content.
-This level of detail not only demands a significant amount of time but also requires a high degree of expertise in qualitative analysis, which can limit the method's accessibility to researchers with less experience in this area.
+This level of detail demands a significant amount of time and a high degree of expertise in qualitative analysis, which can limit the method's accessibility to researchers with less experience in this area.

 Potential for overlooking manifest content